We now have 2 locations in Fulton accepting new patients!

 Joselito Ouano, MD, a board-certified family medicine physician, who earned his medical degree from the Cebu Institute of Medicine in the Philippines.
 His residency was completed at The Reading Hospital in Pennsylvania.
 Dr. Ouano is also a graduate of Pennsylvania State University, where he obtained his bachelor’s degree in biology.

 Meaghan Primm, MD, a board-certified family medicine physician, who earned her medical degree from the Saba University School of Medicine in Saba, Dutch Caribbean.
 Her residency was completed with LSU Family Medicine in Lake Charles, Louisiana.
 Dr. Primm is also a graduate of Dalhousie University in Halifax, Nova Scotia.
-She will care for patients of all ages.
+She will care for patients over the age of 5.

 Meet Dr. Meaghan Primm

 Andrew Rogall, MD, a board-certified family medicine physician, who earned his medical degree from Saba University School of Medicine in Saba, Dutch Caribbean.
 His residency was completed with LSU Family Medicine in Lake Charles, Louisiana where he was Chief Resident.
 He also graduated from Queen's University in Kingston, Ontario.
-Dr. Rogall cares for patients who all ages.
+Dr. Rogall cares for patients over the age of 5.

 Meet Dr. Andrew Rogall

-Cassandra Hunsberger, FNP-C, earned her Family Nurse Practitioner degree from SUNY Upstate Medical University, where she also pbtained her Bachelors of Science in Nursing.
+Cassandra Hunsberger, FNP-C, earned her Family Nurse Practitioner degree from SUNY Upstate Medical University, where she also obtained her Bachelors of Science in Nursing.

 Oswego Family Physicians